jBernavaPrah/eloquent-fs/readme.md

         'prefix' => '',
     ]);
 $db->setAsGlobal();
+$db->setEventDispatcher(new Dispatcher(new Container()));
 $db->bootEloquent();

-// Call this command only .
-// Will create the migrations table and call all the migrations on database/migrations directory.
+// This comand will create the migrations table
+// and call all the migrations on database/migrations
+// directory.
 EloquentFSStreamWrapper::migrate($db, $connection = 'default');

 ```